 Yet, as countless historians have noted, the motives behind these accusations often stemmed from deeper issues like political strife and land disputes, revealing that the witch hunt was about much more than just the fear of witches.

 During the Salem Witch Trials of 1692, more than 200 men, women & children were accused of practicing witchcraft.
 Twenty of those people were executed, most by hanging.
 One man was pressed to death under heavy stones, & five prisoners died in jail.
-John’s daughter, Phebe Wilde, was eventually released from jail without trial.
+John’s daughter, Pheobe Wilde, was eventually released from jail without trial.
 All the accused were pardoned by the end of 1693.
-The Wilde family was offered £14 in reperations for Sarah’s death.
+The Wilde family was offered £14 in reparations for Sarah’s death.

 Honoring the Accused of 1692